aplazame/woocommerce/plugin/README.txt

 #### [v0.9.0](https://github.com/aplazame/woocommerce/tree/v0.9.0) (2018-02-08)

-**The option of cancel or refund orders using the status select has been removed.**
+**The option to cancel/refund orders using the status select has been removed.**
 You can still doing normal refunds using the "Refund" option below the order's item list.

 * [ADD] Added a new settings for toggle the rendering of Aplazame's widget on product page.